bitwarden/android/README.md

 ## Dependencies

+### SDK

+The Android application consumes the internal [Bitwarden SDK](https://github.com/bitwarden/sdk), by default it consumes the published artifacts however by setting `localSdk` in `user.properties` you can configure it to load the SDK from your local maven artifactory.
+This is particularly useful when developing new SDK capabilities.

 ### Application Dependencies

 The following is a list of all third-party dependencies included as part of the application beyond the standard Android SDK.